 West Virginia Fines and Penalties

 Failure to dismiss traffic tickets in West Virginia will require you to pay certain traffic fines and will bring you additional penalties.
 Drivers may receive either traffic or parking citations.
 The driving fines for moving violations may vary from $25 for not using a seat belt to $265 for driving without car insurance.
 The traffic fines for parking violations may range between $5 for expired meter and $105 for parking in a handicap zone.
 Drivers who fail to contest traffic tickets in front of a WV traffic violation court will receive penalties such as driver's license suspensions.
+Those who wish to avoid these fines and penalties will need to contest their tickets in a court of law.
+Doing so successfully may require hiring legal representation, which can be done relatively easily online.

 Points in West Virginia